-One adult member of the displaced household, whose livelihood be entitled to skill development The census team will identify the number of eligible vulnerable displaced persons based on the 100% census of the displaced persons and will conduct training need assessment in consultations with the displaced persons so as to develop appropriate training programmes suitable to the skill and the region.
-Suitable trainers or local resources will be identified by RIDP's SS at PIU in consultation with local training institutes.
+elderly with projectrelated jobs, training displaced persons so as to develop

+no opportunities, self-employment, appropriate training programmes

+support and and wage employment suitable to the skill and the region.

+household assistance Suitable trainers or local resources will

+headed be identified by RIDP's SS at PIU in

+physically consultation with local training

+challenged institutes.

-It is recommended to involve local
+people) It is recommended to involve local

 NGOs in this process